Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 This repository contains the installation procedure of the DRAKVUF and an automated installation debian package.
 DRAKVUF is a VMI based black-box malware analysis tool that allows the execution of the malware binaries without using any third party tools.
 It uses the XEN Hypervisor which is installed in the DOM0 environment and Analysis part of the malware is done in the DOM1, DOM2 and so on.

-# Drakvuf Installation
+# DRAKVUF Installation

-Drakvuf is a black box binary dynamic malware analysis tool.
+DRAKVUF is a black box binary dynamic malware analysis tool.
 It works on the principle of the VMI (Virtual Machine Introspection).

 1. Make sure to disable the "Secure Boot" from the BIOS.
 2. While Installating the ubuntu make at least 100 GB space free for LVM group.